ginger51011/pandoras_pot/README.md

 size_limit = 0

 # How many chunks should be buffered for each connection.
 Higher values mean
 # more memory usage, but may lead to increased performance.
+Must be >= 1.
 chunk_buffer = 20

 [logging]